 Each pair of Neutral and Earth wires share a single connector.
-These wires needs to be adjusted into the correct position (i.e. side-by-side) before the screw is tightened.
+These wires should be adjusted into the correct position (i.e. side-by-side) before the screw is tightened.

 For a different installation, the existing cable from the immersion heater has been extended within the Consumer Unit.

-Here, each pair of cores were joined using 2 -way Wago connectors, and placed inside some conduit for protection.
+Here, each pair of cores were joined using 2-way Wago connectors and placed inside a short length of conduit for protection.

-Two different sets of cable colours were in use.
+Two different sets of cable colours are in use for this installation.

 With the extended wiring in place, plenty of slack was available for the power cables at the adjacent router.